When Is the Best Time

 - A proper meal or lunch for the long day hike

 - We’d choose comfortable trail run shoes with good traction for two third of the track to the Subway.
 You are hiking, balancing, and jumping from one rock to the next.
+My favourite brand for many years has been INOV because of its flexibility.

 - For creek wading, we carried additional Merrell water shoes with traction for the last part.
 The trail through the river and above the rocks is very slippery, and I felt twice despite my excellent shoes.
 So please hike with caution above the cascades and through the Subway.
 On the way back, we walked two third through the creek, which was much easier and faster.